Alireza Beiranvand: Persepolis

 On 16 May 2016, Beiranvand signed a two–year contract with league runners-up Persepolis.
 In 2017 Beiranvand extended his contract with the club until 2021.
-In December 2017, in a match against Foolad, Beiranvand set a League record of going 718 minutes without conceding a goal, which was later broken by Esteghlal goalkeeper Hossein Hosseini.
+In December 2017, in a match against Foolad, Beiranvand set a league record of going 718 minutes without conceding a goal, which was later broken by Esteghlal goalkeeper Hossein Hosseini.

 What he did was amazing.
 He was the difference against us.
 He is truly a great goalkeeper; he fought and kept out our attack.
 There may have been other good players in the Persepolis team but the one who made the result possible was Beiranvand.

 — –Portuguese coach Jesualdo Ferreira, October 2018.

 Beiranvand was named 2018 AFC Champions League semi-final first leg player of the week following his performance against Al Sadd.
 He was also "Man of the match" and with "Team of the Week" 2nd leg after he saved many of Al Sadd's chances and helped Persepolis reach the final, His five clean sheets during the competition was the most of any goalkeeper.
 He was reportedly chosen as one of the candidates for the 2018 Asian Footballer of the Year award, but his exclusion was described by Asian football writers as a big shock, and an outrageous and scandalous event.
 The following season Beiranvand kept 16 clean sheets in 2018–19 Pro League and claimed Golden Gloves for three consecutive years and four successive times overall.

 Antwerp

-In late July 2020, Jupiler Pro League side Royal Antwerp confirmed the signing of Beiranvand a three-year contract for an undisclosed fee.
+In late July 2020, Jupiler Pro League side Royal Antwerp confirmed signing Beiranvand to a three-year contract for an undisclosed fee.
 He made his debut on 10 December in a Europa League away match against Tottenham Hotspur.